department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Research plan.md

 #### Cohort 2: Alternative navigation users

 We will recruit 4 Veterans who use alternative navigation to complete a **minimum** of 2 sessions.
+They should be daily users of alternative navigation tools.

 We'd like to recruit people who use a mix of [switch systems, Dragon, Voice Control (Apple), One-handed keyboards, a head mouse, or a sip and puff device](https://depo-platform-documentation.scrollhelp.site/research-design/testing-your-prototype-with-assistive-technology-u#Testingyourprototypewithassistivetechnologyusers-Alternativenavigation).